jebitok-dev/1-Jebitok-techincal-writing-blog/cm5to7pyy000109ib2bwvci4f.md

 ---

-In this article, we’ll cover Kubernetes DFIR - It's because I'm kubed, isn't it? write-up as the Day 22 challenge of the Advent of Cyber event challenge.
+In this article, we’ll cover Hash cracking - You wanna know what happens to your hashes? write-up as the Day 23 challenge of the Advent of Cyber event challenge.
 It involved hash functions and hash values, saving hashed passwords, cracking hashes, and finding the password of a password-protected document using tools like [JohnRipper](https://www.openwall.com/john/).
 We’re still at Wareville for SOC-mas!

 **Data Breach and Hash Values**